 Are you considering installing an oil-fired boiler in your home or business?
 We hope that this article has helped you understand: Can a Combi Boiler Run on Oil?

-If you require oil boiler installation, repair or servicing in the Cumbria area, contact your local oil boiler specialist.
+If you require oil boiler installation, repair or servicing in the Carlisle and Cumbria area, contact your local oil boiler specialist.